holoviz/holoviz/doc/community.rst

 <https://twitter.com/datashader>`__, and `@Panel_org
 <https://twitter.com/Panel_org>`__.

-**Real-time chat** for *contributors* occurs on our `Gitter channel
+**Real-time chat** for *contributors* occurs on our `Discord channel
-<https://gitter.im/pyviz/pyviz>`__.
+<https://discord.gg/rb6gPXbdAr>`__.
 This platform is good for quick and simple
-questions or comments, but Gitter is not archived or easily searchable so the `HoloViz Discourse forum <https://discourse.holoviz.org>`__ is a better place for discussions.
+questions or comments.
+Please note the `HoloViz Discourse forum <https://discourse.holoviz.org>`__ is a better place for persisting and openly sharing code samples and solutions.

 **Developer meetings** are shown in the calendar widget below.